nulvox/TabConverter/README.md

 ## Configuration

-The config file specifies the target tuning in JSON format:
+While many popular tunings for guitar, bass, and Chapman Stick are contained in `tunings/`, the config file specifies the target tuning in JSON format:

 ```json
 {